CarsonCraig/CivilizationMods/README.md

 # CivilizationMods

-A collection of mods for the Sid Meier's Civilization series.
+A collection of mods for the Sid Meier's Civilization game series.

 ![icon_collage](icon_collage.png)